 Soils for Life believes that we can heal our degraded landscape and address related global challenges through adopting regenerative landscape management practices which focus on the integrated management of soil, water and vegetation.
 We are striving for a comprehensive coordinated approach focused on encouraging our farmers and land managers to adopt these practices.

-By supporting wide adoption of regenerative landscape management practices, we have the opportunity to make a great contribution to global social wellbeing, and, by extrapolation, to global security.
+By supporting wide adoption of regenerative landscape management practices, we have the opportunity to make a great contribution to national, and global social wellbeing.

 Michael Jeffery, Chair of Soils for Life and Australia's Advocate for Soil Health, talks about the importance of our farmers and the need for a coordinated approach in regenerating our landscape: